yuru7/perplexity-mini-tools/README.md

 - `Ctrl + ArrowUp`: Switch to the previous model
 - `Ctrl + Shift + .`: Toggle Web search source

+Simple Copy:

+- `Shift + Click the Copy button` Copy text to clipboard without including citation links

 Some optimizations:

 - `Esc`: Focus on the response area (You can scroll with the arrow keys)
+- `Ctrl + V`: Prevents the cursor from jumping to the end when pasting text

 ## Mermaid preview